-As Realtors®, one of the most important tasks we have is to stay aware of news events which affect the real estate markets.
+As Realtors® one of the most important tasks we have is to stay aware of news events which may affect our local real estate markets.
 We do this not only because it is important for us to be able to provide quality service to our clients, but also to keep ourselves informed of the type of things which may impact all of us here in Southwest Florida.

-A Few Reasons Why the Southwest Florida Real Estate Market is Improving
+A Few of Our Thoughts on the Local SW Florida Real Estate Market Conditions

 - Florida Crosses 19 Million Population Mark